Northstar (character): 1994–present

 After the 1994 cancellation of Alpha Flight, Northstar starred in an eponymous four issue limited series.
 In 1997, a second on-going series of Alpha Flight was initiated.
 Northstar was not a member of this group, but appeared in later issues searching for his missing sister Aurora.
 He featured in eight issues before the series cancellation with issue #20.

 In 2005, Marvel killed Northstar in three separate continuities within the space of one calendar month.
 Between February 16 and March 9, 2005, versions of Northstar were killed in the Earth-616-based Wolverine #25, and in X-Men: Age of Apocalypse and X-Men: The End, which were set in alternate timelines.
-Northstar did not stay dead long in Marvel's primary continuity, as he is resurrected in Wolverine #26.
+Northstar did not stay dead long in Marvel's primary continuity, as he was resurrected in Wolverine #26.

 When Northstar rejoined the X-Men as a regular member in 2002, writers were less hesitant to address his sexual orientation.
 Northstar even experienced a crush on long-time X-Man Iceman, though it was unrequited.
 One of his students in the Alpha Squadron, Victor Borkowski, the gay mutant Anole, looks up to him as a role model.
 When Northstar rejoined the X-Men yet again in 2009, he was revealed to be in a relationship with his sports company's events manager Kyle.
 Their relationship faces strain from the remaining mutants' exodus to the mutant island Utopia, though the two agree to work through their issues.
 It was later implied that he also had a sexual relationship with Hercules at an unspecified point in time.

 Northstar and Kyle's marriage in issue #51 of Astonishing X-Men, drew attention from the right-wing group One Million Moms.

 Fictional character biography

-Jean-Paul Beaubier is born to a French Canadian family in Montreal.
-After his parents die in an automobile accident during his childhood, he and his twin sister, Jeanne-Marie, are separated.
+Jean-Paul Beaubier was born to a French Canadian family in Montreal.
+After his parents died in an automobile accident during his childhood, he and his twin sister, Jeanne-Marie, are separated.
 Jean-Paul is adopted, but his adopted parents are killed after only a couple of years.
-Before his debut as a superhero, Beaubier competes as a professional skier (reaching elite level skier as a teenager, prior to his mutation surfacing).
-Once he develops his mutant abilities he becomes virtually unbeatable and eventually bores of the sport due to the lack of competition.
-He becomes an angry and rebellious youth.
-In young adulthood he joins the Front de libération du Québec (a militant separatist movement for Quebec from Canada) but soon becomes disgusted with, and renounces, the group's violent tactics.
-He learns of a superhero group financed by the Canadian government called "Alpha Flight".
+Before his debut as a superhero, Beaubier competed as a professional skier (reaching elite level skier as a teenager, prior to his mutation surfacing).
+Once he developed his mutant abilities he became virtually unbeatable and eventually bores of the sport due to the lack of competition.
+He became an angry and rebellious youth.
+In his young adulthood he joined the Front de libération du Québec (a militant separatist movement for Quebec from Canada) but soon became disgusted with, and renounced, the group's violent tactics.
+He learned of a superhero group financed by the Canadian government called "Alpha Flight".